 Loyola Faculty & Staff Opinion Survey

-New to the 2015 survey administration was the inclusions of the Health Science Division and Loyolans at the Cuneo Mansion and Gardens and the Retreat and Ecology Campus.
-All full-time faculty and full-time and part-time staff that were hired prior to February 9, 2015 were encouraged to participate.
+New to the 2015 survey administration were the inclusions of the Health Science Division, Loyolans at the Cuneo Mansion and Gardens, and the Retreat and Ecology Campus.
+All full-time faculty and full-time and part-time staff hired prior to February 9, 2015 were encouraged to participate.

 Once again, the University partnered with Towers Watson, an internationally recognized vendor of organizational development services, to administer the survey.

-Towers Watson manages the survey process, sending and receiving all survey responses.
+Towers Watson manages the survey process, as well as sending and receiving all survey responses.
 No one at the University will be able to access individual survey responses, and only aggregate data will be shared.
 Each department/school must have at least 10 respondents before a report summarizing the data is shared.
 Twenty respondents must complete the "comments" section of the survey before a Summary Comment report is produced.
-These efforts help ensure confidentiality is maintained.
+These efforts help ensure maintained confidentiality.